ILIAS-eLearning/ILIAS/src/UI/docu/BACKLOG.md

   in advance.
 * Create an abstraction for Actions that could be used instead of stringy links.
   It would be strongly related to ilCtrl and probably should be an ILIAS library.
+* Create a mechanism to wire less-files to delos.less that is more automatic than 'do it manually'.
+There could at least be some kind of UI.less in the src/UI/templates/default.